MartinTichovsky/jest-collector/README.md

 [_an array of folders_]

-The collector must have set at least one root folder of your source code.
+The collector requires at least one root folder of your source code set in the `roots` option.
 You can set more folders.
-A folder must have a relative path to the jest process.
-All files matching the other options will be mocked and processed by the jest collector.
-If you do not set the other options, all typescript and javascript files will be mocked and processed.
+A folder has to have a relative path to the Jest process.
+All files matching the other options will be mocked and processed by the Jest Collector.
+If you do not set the other options, all TypeScript and JavaScript files will be mocked and processed.

-Lets say you have two folders "admin" and "src" in your repository.
+Let's say you have two folders "admin" and "src" in your repository:

 ```
 .